Following are tips from a BCG new hire that you might find useful in your case interview prep.

 I would just like to thank you very much for the wonderful resources you have provided on your website.
 I have just begun work for BCG in Australia and I would not have gotten through the case process without your help.

 I applied outside the main recruiting period (BCG takes applicants all year round) and so my process was dragged across 3 months.
 I had three rounds with two case interviews in each.

 The last two rounds were via video conference.
 Interestingly, I've found a lot of colleagues have applied off cycle, and this is fairly common.

-Interestingly, in my final round interviews, with one partner, rather than looking at a business case, we analysed organisational challenges that I had faced in a youth organisation that I had led.
+Interestingly, in my final round interviews, with one partner, rather than looking at a business case, we analyzed organizational challenges that I had faced in a youth organization that I had led.